Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Methodology

 As MAIC is a reweighting procedure, it will reduce the effective sample size (ESS) of the $AC$ trial.
 The approximate ESS of the weighted IPD is estimated as $\left(\sum_i\hat{w}_i\right)^2/\sum_i\hat{w}_i^2$; the reduction in ESS can be viewed as a rough indicator of the lack of overlap between the $AC$ and $BC$ covariate distributions.
-For relative effects to be conditionally constant and eventually produce an unbiased indirect comparison, one needs to include all effect modifiers in the weighting procedure, whether in imbalance or not (see Appendix A of the Supplementary Material for a non-technical overview of the full set of assumptions made by MAIC, and more generally, by population-adjusted indirect comparisons).\cite{phillippo2016nice} The exclusion of balanced covariates does not ensure their balance after the weighting procedure.
-Even then, the trial assignment model in Equation \ref{eqn333} for estimating the weights only holds if the functional form of the effect-modifying interactions is correctly specified; in the case of this article, if the effect modifiers have an additive interaction with treatment on the linear predictor scale.
+For relative effects to be conditionally constant and eventually produce an unbiased indirect comparison, one needs to include all effect modifiers in the weighting procedure, whether in imbalance or not (see \hyperref[SA]{Supplementary Appendix A} for a non-technical overview of the full set of assumptions made by MAIC, and more generally, by population-adjusted indirect comparisons).\cite{phillippo2016nice} The exclusion of balanced covariates does not ensure their balance after the weighting procedure.
 Including too many covariates or poor overlap in the covariate distributions can induce extreme weights and large reductions in ESS.
 This is a pervasive problem in NICE TAs, where most of the reported ESSs are small with a large percentage reduction from the original sample size.\cite{phillippo2019population}

 Propensity score mechanisms are very sensitive to poor overlap.\cite{stuart2010matching, lee2011weight, hirano2001estimation} In particular, weighting methods are unable to extrapolate --- in the case of MAIC, extrapolation beyond the covariate space observed in the $AC$ IPD is not possible.
-Almost invariably, the level of overlap between the covariate distributions will decrease as a greater number of covariates are accounted for.
+Almost invariably, the level of overlap between the covariate distributions will decrease as a greater number of covariates are included.
 Therefore, no purely prognostic variables should be balanced to avoid loss of effective sample size and consequent inflation of the standard error due to over-balancing.\cite{phillippo2018methods} Cross-trial imbalances in purely prognostic variables should not produce bias as relative treatment effects are unaffected in expectation due to within-trial randomization.\cite{phillippo2016nice}